kyletolle/the-mechanism-collection/index.md

 'Twould be heard.

-Just as the planets were engulfed by the numerous Animate and shook with leivity, the Song was overwhelmed with resonance, harmonics, reiteration; and its substance heaved with change.
+Just as the planets were engulfed by the Animate and shook with leivity, the Song was overwhelmed with resonance, harmonics, reiteration; and its substance heaved with change.
 The Song adjusted and took on its next measure.

 Eons and ages wheeled, elapsed, were.
 The agents emanating and throwing forth their Song-hails.
 Splintering and fracturing yielded branches of the unique,